cantacuzene/interviewBootstrap/README.md

 -   A list of remaining tasks
 -   A list of done tasks

-A Task consists of a string and any other property that you deem fit.
+A Task consists of a string and any other properties that you deem fit.
 You should be able to check/uncheck a task, thus chainging its completion status.

 Styling and task deletion are optional (I.e. you might not have time to do it).